gillenbrown/LEGUS-sizes/docs/index.md

 The cluster effective radius, or more precisely the projected half light radius, in units of parsecs.
 The galaxy distances in this table were used to convert from arcseconds to parsecs.

+### Derived Properties

+We also calculate some quantities that use both the mass and radius.
+For the errors on these quantities, we symmetrize both the mass and radius errors, then propagate them analytically.
+Note that the errors are on the log space quantity, so the error range given here should be interpreted as log<sub>10</sub>(`quantity`) ± `quantity_log_err`.

 **`crossing_time_yr`, `crossing_time_log_err`**